 - The horse or pony should be held off pasture until there has been complete resolution of the acute laminitis episode and, where indicated, diagnostic testing for IR and PPID.
 If there is no evidence of EMS or PPID, a gradual re-introduction to pasture may be considered.
 Start with one to two hours of grazing, once or twice per day, or turnout for longer periods if the horse is fitted with a grazing muzzle.
-More caution may be required when the pasture is green and growing rapidly (e.g., in spring). - · Obese, IR horses should be held off pasture for a longer period (e.g., two to three months), allowing time for implementation of management changes (i.e., dietary restriction, increased physical activity) that result in improved insulin sensitivity.
+More caution may be required when the pasture is green and growing rapidly (e.g., in spring). - Obese, IR horses should be held off pasture for a longer period (e.g., two to three months), allowing time for implementation of management changes (i.e., dietary restriction, increased physical activity) that result in improved insulin sensitivity.
 Even then, it is advisable to severely restrict or avoid any grazing during periods in which the pasture forage NSC content is likely to be high, e.g., spring and early summer; after summer and fall rains that cause the grass to turn green; and pastures that have been frosted or drought stressed (both can result in fructan accumulation). - Some IR horses and ponies with history of repeated episodes of laminitis require permanent housing in a dry lot because they appear to be susceptible to further episodes of laminitis in the face of even small variations in pasture availability and nutrient content.

 Although restricting grazing to one to two hours at a time seems a reasonable strategy to limit NSC intake, in reality there is minimal information on the quantity of pasture a horse or pony may be able to ingest during these short periods of grazing activity.
-One preliminary study indicated that ponies may ingest up to 40 percent of their typical daily DM intake as grass during three hours of turnout.
+One preliminary study15 indicated that ponies may ingest up to 40 percent of their typical daily DM intake as grass during three hours of turnout.
 Therefore, restricted grazing may not adequately limit daily intake of NSC and rapidly fermentable carbohydrates, particularly at times of the year when pasture forage sugar and/or fructan content is high.

 As mentioned, on sunny days NSC content tends to rise during the morning, reaching maxima in the afternoon and declining overnight.
-In one study of spring pasture in northern Virginia, the nadir in forage NSC occurred between 0400 h and 0500 h (approximately 15 percent NSC, DM basis), with highest values between 1600 h and 1700 h (approximately 22 to 24 percent NSC).
-Furthermore, serum insulin concentrations in mares grazing upon this pasture displayed a similar have higher energy and NSC content when compared to grass hay.
-A NSC content of less than 10 to 12 percent is recommended.
-Alternatively, the water-soluble carbohydrate content (sugars and fructans) can be substantially reduced by soaking in clean water for 20 to 30 minutes prior to feeding.
-Caution is required when feeding significant amounts of poorly digestible, highly silicated forages; anecdotally, this practice increases the risk of impaction colic in some animals.
-Ensiled forages generally have lower NSC contents than hay made from the same crop.
-However, despite the generally lower NSC content of haylage compared to hay, the high palatability of some haylages may result in higher total NSC intake.
-Ideally, the results of proximate nutrient analysis, including direct measurement of starch, sugars and fructans (i.e., NSC), should be reviewed before selection of the hav.
+In one study of spring pasture in northern Virginia,23 the nadir in forage NSC occurred between 0400 h and 0500 h (approximately 15 percent NSC, DM basis), with highest values between 1600 h and 1700 h (approximately 22 to 24 percent NSC).
+Furthermore, serum insulin concentrations in mares grazing upon this pasture displayed a similar circadian pattern that was strongly related to the NSC content.
+These observations support the common recommendation to turn susceptible animals out very late at night or very early in the morning with removal from pasture by mid-morning.
+Again, this approach may not be foolproof in spring because the NSC content of early morning pasture, while lower when compared to the same pasture in the afternoon, may not be safe for susceptible animals.